terrycojones/crossbarwww/website/crossbario/docs/HTTP-Bridge-Services.md

 ### Running Standalone

-If you only want to run WebSocket and the HTTP Pusher Service (and no other Web path services), here is an example configuration:
+If you only want to run WebSocket and the HTTP Publisher Service (and no other Web path services), here is an example configuration:

 ```javascript
 {